JDASoftwareGroup/kartothek/docs/api.rst

 The `dask` module offers a seamless integration to `dask <https://docs.dask.org>`_ and offers implementations for dask data collections like `dask.Bag`, `dask.DataFrame` or as `dask.Delayed`.
-This implemenation is best suited to handle big data and scale the pipelines across many workers using `dask.distributed`.
+This implementation is best suited to handle big data and scale the pipelines across many workers using `dask.distributed`.

 DataFrame